cillycierra13/barbershopsite/index.md

-This site will be a personal project for a turnkey barbershop site Esta pagina va a ser para una barberia en mi ciudad
+This site will be a personal project for a <em>turnkey barbershop site </em>
+Esta pagina va a ser para una barberia en mi ciudad